aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/index.md

 ## Deploy the nodes and register

-:::tip Petra on Chrome browser only
+:::tip Petra on Chrome browser
 Although the [Petra wallet](../../../guides/install-petra-wallet.md) is supported only on the Chrome browser, you can also use the Petra extension on [Brave browser](https://brave.com/), [Kiwi browser](https://kiwibrowser.com/) and [Microsoft Edge browser](https://www.microsoft.com/en-us/edge).
 :::